ReactiveMongo/reactivemongo-site/releases/0.9/notes.md

 The default collection implementation is a specialized collection that uses the shipped-in BSON library, with `BSONDocumentWriter` and `BSONDocumentReader` as de/serialization typeclasses.

 The idea is to make integration with third party libraries (like other BSON libraries, JSON libraries, etc.) easier.
-There is an example of such a specialized collection in the PlayFramework plugin, using the Play JSON library.
+There is an example of such a specialized collection in the Play Framework plugin, using the Play JSON library.

 {% highlight scala %}
 // example using JSON-specialized collection in the PlayFramework plugin